Shuttle/Shuttle.Esb.Castle/README.md

 shuttle-esb-castle
 ==================

-WindsorContainer implementation of the IMessageHandler factory for use with shuttle-esb.
+WindsorContainer implementation of the `IMessageHandlerFactory` for use with shuttle-esb.